ZoneIn Privacy Policy

 3. About ZoneIn

-Prices, availability, product identifiers, and paywall wording may vary based on App Store configuration, RevenueCat offerings, taxes, currency, and regional availability.
+ZoneIn supports paid temporary overrides.
+An override temporarily lifts active blocks after an Apple in-app purchase processed through RevenueCat.
+The current paid override products are listed in the Payments section below.
+Available override durations, prices, taxes, currency, product names, product identifiers, availability, and paywall wording may vary based on App Store configuration, RevenueCat offerings, taxes, currency, and regional availability.
 The Apple purchase sheet controls the final price and transaction terms at the time of purchase.

 4. Data we collect and process